UniGenda User Guide

 Format: importSchedule INDEX pa/FILE_PATH

-• Imports a schedule to the person at the specified INDEX.
+INDEX.
 The index refers to the index number shown in the displayed person list.
-The index must be a positive integer 1, 2, 3, …
+The index must be a positive integer 1, 2, 3, … - The file’s data must be in json format, but the file itself may have any extension (e.g. .json, .txt etc.).

-• FILE_PATH may be absolute or relative to the folder where the application was opened.
+FILE_PATHmay be absolute or relative to the folder where the application was opened.
 More information of absolute and relative file paths can be found here.

 Example:

-• Assuming that you started the application from the directory containing UniGenda.jar, and the json file was saved here: importSchedule directory of saved file
+- Assuming that you started the application from the directory containing

-Result of importSchedule 2 pa/Han Qin.json: result for importSchedule
+Result ofimportSchedule 2 pa/Han Qin.json:

 4.6 Exporting a person’s schedule: exportSchedule